Peritonitis is a redness and swelling (inflammation) of the tissue that lines your

 Peritonitis can cause severe health problems.
 It can be deadly if not treated right away.

-Peritonitis can make fluid fill up in your belly or abdomen.
-This can cause severe fluid loss or dehydration.
+Peritonitis can make fluid fill up in your belly.
+This can cause severe fluid loss or

-If peritonitis isn’t treated the infection can quickly spread through your body.
-This can create an extreme response from your infection-fighting system (immune system) called sepsis.
+peritonitis isn’t treated, the infection can quickly spread through your body.
+This can

 Severe sepsis can cause your body to go into shock.
 It can lead to organ failure and death.